WordFnd.com

 (verb) surrender (power or a position)

-abode (noun) any address at which you dwell more than temporarily Synonyms: residence
+(noun) any address at which you dwell more than temporarily Synonyms: residence

 abolishable (adjective) capable of being abolished

-abominable (adjective) unequivocally detestable Synonyms: detestable, odious, execrable
+(adjective) unequivocally detestable Synonyms: detestable, execrable, odious

-abominate (verb) find repugnant Synonyms: execrate, abhor, loathe
+abominate (verb) find repugnant Synonyms: abhor, execrate, loathe

-aborticide (noun) a drug (or other chemical agent) that causes abortion Synonyms: abortifacient, abortion-inducing drug
+(noun) a drug (or other chemical agent) that causes abortion Synonyms: abortifacient, abortion-inducing drug

-(adjective) appearing earlier in the same text
+above (adjective) appearing earlier in the same text

 (noun) an earlier section of a written text